 New York state is joining in on the evolving commitment to achieve and sustain more diverse, equitable, and inclusive (DEI) workforces, as a recent letter issued by New York Superintendent of...

 The state government of Illinois recently enacted sweeping changes to its equal pay laws.
-Originally signed into law right before Equal Pay Day 2021, Illinois SB 1480 was amended by SB 1487 on...
+On March 23, right before Equal Pay Day 2021, Illinois Governor Jay Pritzker signed SB 1480 into law. ...

 Earlier this year we spoke in a webinar on pay data reporting with Hacking HR.
 The focus of our presentation related to California’s SB 973 and the employee pay data reporting requirements.
 While...